cijhho123/MyAnimeList-Fansub-Databse/MAL Fansubs Archive/readme.txt

-Hello.
+# The archive
 This is the MyAnimeList Fansubs Archive as of Sep 25, 2018.
-There are 3 zip files in this archive:
+There are 3 folders in this archive:

-scraper.zip:
+## scraper/
 contains PHP scripts I used for scraping.
 You can use those scripts on mal_pages.zip as well, in case MAL fansub pages aren't online anymore.

-mal_pages.zip:
+## mal_pages/
 contains untouched html pages for all 4531 groups on MAL (from https://myanimelist.net/fansub-groups.php). filenames are each group's ID from MAL. made available in case you want to cross check data (from data.zip) or want to parse the pages in your prefered way and you won't hammer MAL's server (or get ip blocked).
 Or maybe MAL will finally pull the plug on fansub-groups.php pages.

-data.zip:
+## data/
 contains parsed data from each group's page in 4 file formats: SQL, XML, JSON, CSV.
-I parsed all data into a MySQL db and then used phpmyadmin's export page for all formats.
+All the data is parsed into a MySQL db and then used phpmyadmin's export page for all formats.
 I've only tested import on SQL file, use others on your own.
 The db has 5 tables:

 1_index:
 contains links for all letter groups. it was made for scraping, you can ignore this.